leunggerry/git-social/README.md

 Git Social is a social app for new developers to post about their projects and solicit help from other developers looking to build their portfolios

 It's a great way to connect with other developers and discover colleagues' projects.

+## Commands to start the application

+### Running on local host
+  -  Seed the application:
+        - npm run seeds
+  -  Start the application:
+        - npm start

+## Documentation
+There is a and index.html file in the docs directory that can describe all the routes and model definitions

 ## Screenshots